On December 5, 2019, the North Caroloina Department of Information released its new website,

 Effective during the 2009–10 school year, Senate Bill 202/S.L.
 2009-451 eliminated funding for most state-administered tests not currently required by federal law or as a condition of federal grants.
 As a response to this legislation, the North Carolina Testing Program immediately suspended all activities related to the administration of an EOC exam specifically for physics.

 "In 2011, the State Board of Education voted to require a annual evaluation for every teacher in North Carolina.
-The North Carolina Final Exams (NCFE) are considered standarized artifacts reflective of student growth for teachers and and school growth for participants in the teacher evaluation process.
-Additionally, SBE policy GCS-A-016 requires public schools to use the course-specific operational assessments as the only final exams for specific courses and to use the results from all course-specific operational assessments as a minimum of twenty percent (20%) of the student's final grade for each respective course.
-The 2nd edition of House Bill 90, if passed during the 2017-2018 Session, would eliminate the use of the NCFE and analysis of student work to assess teacher performance and professional grown as part of the North Carolina Teacher Evaluation System."
+The North Carolina Final Exams (NCFE) were considered standarized artifacts reflective of student growth for teachers and and school growth for participants in the teacher evaluation process.
+Additionally, SBE policy GCS-A-016 required public schools to use the course-specific operational assessments as the only final exams for specific courses and to use the results from all course-specific operational assessments as a minimum of twenty percent (20%) of the student's final grade for each respective course.
+The 2nd edition of House Bill 90, passed during the 2017-2018 Session, eliminated the use of the NCFE and analysis of student work to assess teacher performance and professional grown as part of the North Carolina Teacher Evaluation System."

 The first physics final exam was administered in April 2013.